endjin/hadoop/README.md

 #### `AzureCliCredentialTokenProvider`

 This token provider relies on the credentials from the Azure CLI in order to retrieve an access token for Azure Storage.
+See [these instructions for how to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in your development environment.

-When configured, ensure that `az login` has been run (for the relevant tenant) before attempting to use Spark to access data in the Data Lake / Storage Account.
+When `AzureCliCredentialTokenProvider` is configured, ensure that `az login` has been run (for the relevant tenant) before attempting to use Spark to access data in the Data Lake / Storage Account.